jasonlue/jasonlue.github.io/_posts/2019-08-26-clustered-hashing-basic-operations.md

 ## Lookup

-### Find the head and tail of the cluster of bucket b
+### Find the head and tail of the cluster b

-Based on the properties of Clustered Hashing:
-- Clusters are in the order of buckets
-- Cluster of bucket starts on or after the bucket.

-we know
-- The search range starts from bucket of the cluster.
+- Based on B2, we know the head of cluster is at or after b.
+So the search range starts from b.
+- Based on B3, From b on
-- From this search range we may first see part of full clusters smaller than b.
+    - we may first see partial or full of a cluster smaller than b0.
+    - We then may see other full clusters b1, b2, ..., b-1.
     - we then may see the cluster of b.
+    - no gaps between b and the tail of cluster b.
-- we then may see the cluster greater than b.
+    - we then may see other full clusters b+1, b+2, ...

 Solution:
-- The first position we encouter which has bucket of b is the head of the cluster b.
+1. From b on, the first position with bucket of b is the head of the cluster b if it exists.
-- The last position we encounter which has bucket of b is the tail of the custer b.
+2. From b on, the last position with bucket of b is the tail of the cluster b if it exists.
+3. When we reach cluster c > b (B3), or an empty position(D1&D2), or the end of the table.
+We know cluster b doesn't exist.

-For example, head of cluster 2 is 3, the first position at or after 2 whose bucket is 2. tail of cluster 2 is 5, the last position whose bucket is 2.
-When we insert an item into its cluster, we always append it to the tail of the cluster.
-So TailOfCluster(b)+1 is the insertion point of item of bucket b.
-It's also called the end of cluster b.
+For example, head of cluster 2 is 3, the first position at or after 2 whose bucket is 2.
+The tail of cluster 2 is 5, the last position whose bucket is 2.

 If we don't find positions of bucket b before we reach the end of table, find empty space or the cluster greater than b, we know cluster b doesn't exist.